 - Subject changed from White artifacts on underexposed pictures on dark places to Demosaic match greens = "local average" trashes the image

 Minimal reproducer: default empty history stack, and then in demosaic module set "match greens" to either "local average" or "full and local average".

-#4 Updated by Roman Lebedev about 1 month ago
+#4 Updated by Roman Lebedev over 1 year ago

 I'm guessing the check needs to be ok with negative values too